StephenJDoherty/StephenJDoherty/README.md

-- 👋 Hi, I’m @StephenJDoherty a Software Developer and AI Prompt Engineer.
+- 👋 Hi, I’m @StephenJDoherty call me Steve, I'm a hedonist, polyglot, gamer, surfer and traveler.
-- 👀 I’m interested in Full Stack, Mobile Development and Artificial Intelligence agents.
+- 👀 I do Software Development, AI Prompt Engineering and Digital Marketing for Businesses.
-- 🌱 I’m currently learning and working in Next, React, Go, Elixir, Ruby, iOS Swift, Flutter, Python, Node and AWS.
+- 🌱 I’m work in Next, React, Go, Node, Flutter, Python, GCP and AWS.
-- 💞️ I’m looking to collaborate on Web Apps, Mobile Apps, Games and AI projects.
+- 💞️ I’m looking to chat and collaborate on great innovative ways to use code to solve the modern worlds problems and
+- to create a better human, plant and animal environments that are sustainable and incredibly enjoyable.

 <!---
 StephenJDoherty/StephenJDoherty is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.